Researcher: Calf born to endangered Pacific Northwest orcas

 SEATTLE (AP) — Researchers say there's a new calf among the population of critically endangered killer whales that live in the waters between Washington state and Canada.

-Ken Balcomb, founding director of the Center for Whale Research, told The Seattle Times staff first saw the calf Friday at the eastern end of the Strait of Juan de Fuca.
-He said the youngster looks healthy, but survival rates for baby orcas are only about 50 percent.
+Ken Balcomb, founding director of the Center for Whale Research, told The Seattle Times that staff first saw the calf Friday at the eastern end of the Strait of Juan de Fuca.

+The youngster looks healthy, but survival rates for baby orcas are only about 50 percent, he said.

 Two other orcas are known to be sick, and researchers fear they could die within months.